camunda/camunda-docs-manual/content/reference/rest/deployment/get-query.md

 ---

-Query for deployments that fulfill given parameters.
+Queries for deployments that fulfill given parameters.
 Parameters may be the properties of deployments, such as the id or name or a range of the deployment time.
 The size of the result set
-can be retrieved by using the [get deployments count]({{< relref "reference/rest/deployment/get-query-count.md" >}}) method.
+can be retrieved by using the [Get Deployment count]({{< relref "reference/rest/deployment/get-query-count.md" >}}) method.

 # Method